kanekomasahiro/Re-ranking/README.md

 ## Flow of re-ranking
-We need to do the below things before re-ranking:
-1. Training the MT model by sentence-level parallel corpus
-2. MT model generates N-best translated candidates

-Our proposed re-ranking method is below:
 ![vitebi](/images/viterbi.png "viterbi")

+We need to do the below things before re-ranking
+1. Training the Machine Translation (MT) model by sentence-level parallel corpus
+2. MT model generates N-best candidates

+We find out the best sentences combination by viterbi algorithm
+3. Reranker scores each pass made by candidates (forward)
+4. We (backward)